About

 For further details on his Directing work please click on his CV or Portfolio pages.

-Matthew also works as an actor and undertakes PR work for Off West End Theatre shows.
+Matthew also works as an Actor and PR for Off West End shows.
 For more info on these strands of Matthew’s work please click on his Acting and PR pages.